RedHat-SP-Security/tang-operator-tests/README.md

 $ make
 ```

-Previous command will install the latest version of the upstream project.
+Previous command will install the latest version of the upstream project, that corresponds to version "quay.io/sec-eng-special/tang-operator-bundle:latest".
 In case a specific version wants to be executed instead, it can be done through next command:
 ```bash
 $ IMAGE_VERSION="quay.io/sec-eng-special/tang-operator-bundle:v0.0.26" make
 ```